 One of the factors that can negatively impact your call center performance is background noise.
 From other agents’ conversations to printers to AC units, unwanted sounds can interfere with customer calls and make it difficult for agents to understand what callers are saying (and vice versa).

 According to the National Institute for Occupational Safety and Health (NIOSH), a survey of more than 1,100 call center operators in Sweden found that 74% were dissatisfied with background noise levels.
 Further, 72% of the call center workstations studied exceeded the maximum noise level at which speech comprehension is undisturbed.

 But you don’t have to rearrange your office or buy expensive equipment.
-All you need is noise cancellation software like Krisp.
+All you need is noise cancelling software like Krisp.
 Krisp is an easy-to-install app that identifies and eliminates background noise in real time, so your agents and callers can hear each other clearly.
 Don’t believe us?
 You can listen to the difference yourself on the Krisp website.